AMReX-Codes/amrex/Docs/sphinx_documentation/source/ManagingGridHierarchy.rst

  - note that :cpp:`max_grid_size` is just an upper bound; with :cpp:`n_cell = 48`
    and :cpp:`max_grid_size = 32`, we will typically have one grid of length 32 and one of length 16.

-The gridding algorithm proceeds as follows:
+The grid creation proceeds as follows:

 #.
-If at level 0, the domain is initially defined by :cpp:`n_cell`
+The domain is initially defined by a single grid of size :cpp:`n_cell`.
-   as specified in the inputs file.
-If at level greater than 0, grids are created using the Berger-Rigoutsis clustering algorithm applied to the tagged cells from the section on :ref:`ss:regridding`, modified to ensure that all new fine grids are divisible by :cpp:`blocking_factor`.

 #.
-Next, the grid list is chopped up if any grids are larger than :cpp::`max_grid_size`.
-   Note that because :cpp:`max_grid_size` is a multiple of :cpp:`blocking_factor` (as long as :cpp:`max_grid_size` is greater than :cpp:`blocking_factor`), the blocking_factor criterion is still satisfied.
+If :cpp:`n_cell` is greater than :cpp::`max_grid_size` then the grids are subdivided until
+each grid is no longer than  :cpp::`max_grid_size` cells on each side.
+The :cpp:`blocking_factor` criterion (ie that the length of each side of each grid is divisible by :cpp:`blocking_factor` in that direction) is satisfied during this process.

 #.
-Next, if ``refine_grid_layout = 1`` and there are more processors than grids
+Next, if :cpp:`refine_grid_layout = true` and there are more processors than grids
-   at this level, then the grids at this level are further divided in order to ensure that no processors has less than one grid (at each level).
+   at this level, then the grids at this level are further divided in order to ensure that no processors has less than one grid (at each level). (as long as the :cpp:`blocking_factor` criterion is not violated).
-   In :cpp:`AmrMesh::ChopGrids`,

-   -  if :cpp:`max_grid_size / 2` in the :cpp:`BL_SPACEDIM` direction is a multiple of
-      :cpp:`blocking_factor`, then chop the grids in the :cpp:`BL_SPACEDIM` direction so that none of the grids are longer in that direction than :cpp:`max_grid_size / 2`

-   -  If there are still fewer grids than processes, repeat the procedure in the :cpp:`BL_SPACEDIM-1` direction, and again in the :cpp:`BL_SPACEDIM-2` direction if necessary

-   -  If after completing a sweep in all coordinate directions with :cpp:`max_grid_size / 2`, there are still fewer grids than processes, repeat the steps above with :cpp:`max_grid_size / 4`.
+#.
+The creation of grids at higher levels begins by tagging cells at the coarser level and follows
+   the Berger-Rigoutsis clustering algorithm with the additional constraint of satisfying the :cpp:`blocking_factor` criterion.